groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Use the Comparison library along with Java to check PDF documents diffs."
+head_title: "Use the Java Comparison library to check PDFs diffs."
 head_description: "The GroupDocs.Comparison Java API creates detailed reports for PDF documents in applications that support J2EE and J2SE."

 ############################# Header ############################